Bachelor of Forestry Science

 Entry to Year 1 at UC is normally from Year 13 (NCEA Level 3).

 Direct entry to Year 2 may be from:

 - other suitable first-year courses at UC or elsewhere at other New Zealand universities;

 - a completed NZ Certificate in Science with suitable subjects;

 - Year 13: in the case of students with very high Scholarship/NCEA credits in suitable subjects;

 Direct Entry to Year 3 may be from a completed BSc or other degrees with passes in suitable subjects.

 Students with a completed NZ National Diploma in Forestry qualification may be granted a special course of study in recognition of their previous training.

 Sponsorship, if sought and where relevant, may be available through the Ministry of Maori Development or private forestry companies.
 Entry to the School of Forestry is not determined by sponsorship, however, and only a small proportion of all students are sponsored.

-Note: Students who do not complete their first year at UC will normally take FORE141 in Year 2 at UC.
+Note: Students who do not complete their first year at UC will normally take FORE131 and FORE141 in Year 2 at UC.